Joonsoo/joonsoo.github.io/_includes/index.md

   * 2017, Passzero, Secure password manager <a class="btn btn-default narrow" href="https://github.com/joonsoo/passzero"><i class="fa fa-2 fa-github"></i>GitHub</a>
     * A clone of 1password for personal use.
 It randomly creates a private key file on local storage encrypted with user defined password in initialization stage, and saves encrypted password information on DropBox using its APIs.
     * It is written in Scala.
 The GUI was implemented using SWT, but I am working on a new version of GUI using JavaFX for a better compatibility.

+  * 2013, Dexdio, Dalvik executable reverse engineering tool <a class="btn btn-default narrow" href="https://github.com/joonsoo/dexdio"><i class="fa fa-2 fa-github"></i>GitHub</a>

+  * 2013, Tournament manager, Web-based tournament game manager
+    * A private web application project to manage tournament matches.
+It successfully held several tournament matches with dozens of players.

+  * 2013, Gitexplorer, Git repository visualization tool <a class="btn btn-default narrow" href="https://github.com/joonsoo/gitexplorer"><i class="fa fa-2 fa-github"></i>GitHub</a>

+  * 2009, Giyeok programming language, A scripting language <a class="btn btn-default narrow" href="https://github.com/joonsoo/giyeok"><i class="fa fa-2 fa-github"></i>GitHub</a>
+    * A programming language made just for fun while taking a programming language course <i class="fa fa-smile-o"></i>
+    * It is written in C++, but it crashes if an incorrect program is given and does not properly manage the memory spaces(a lot of memory leaks!).

 ### For Fun
   * <a href="https://cdn.rawgit.com/Joonsoo/identicon/150e1e39/index.html">(GitHub-like) Identicon Generator</a>